bluebanquise/bluebanquise/documentation/deploy_cluster.rst

 .. code-block:: bash

-  ansible-playbook playbooks/computes.yml -i inventory --limit compute1
+  ansible-playbook playbooks/computes.yml -b -i inventory --limit compute1

 If you do not set the limite, and have multiple compute nodes up and running, you will see that Ansible will work on computes nodes in parallel, using more CPU